PlanchaCorp/UnityRunbook/Development/ScriptableObjectsArchitecture.md

 ## What does it mean in our project?

+We will try to use the [Unity Atoms library](https://unity-atoms.github.io/unity-atoms/).
+The following paragraphs are how we implemented such a system ourselves for LD50.

+---

 As a first step, we could rely a lot on scriptable objects of two kinds:

 - **Variables**